Find out about the different ways doctors can stage oesophageal cancer as well as the grades and types of oesophageal cancer.

-Doctors can use a numbers system or the TNM system to stage your cancer.
-Find out about
+Doctors can use a number system or the TNM system to stage your cancer.

 Adenocarcinomas are cancers that develop in gland cells.
 These cells make mucus in the lining of the oesophagus.
 They mainly start in the lower part of the oesophagus and are the most common type of oesophageal cancer.